Consolidating SAP Licenses Across Multiple Systems Globally

 Update SAP user classifications so that secondary accounts are set to a special license type that doesn’t count (SAP used to have a “multi-client” user classification for this purpose, though now LAW handles it automatically).

-The result should be that each person has one active account counted for licensing, no matter how many systems they access.
+The result should be that each person has one active account counted for licensing, regardless of the number of systems they access.

 5. Optimize License Type Allocation: